JnH-Projects/Custom-Enchantments-3/languages/README.md

 Contains the default configuration of the plugin

+### Installation

+For smoother update, you'll need to turn off your server to save everything that is running.
+Doing `/reload` is fine since this plugin supports the command but if you have multiple plugins installed in your server, it's better to turn the server off.

+Download a copy of [lang.yml](/languages/english/lang.yml) and replace your existing file inside the plugin's folder.

+Once set, you can now start your server.

 ### Contribution

 The default [lang.yml](/languages/english/lang.yml) translation is `English` but you can submit your own copy translated on your own language.